Office of the Chief Knowledge Officer

 OPfM comprises the methods by which organizations assess and align their resources, systems, and manpower to effectively and efficiently achieve organizational objectives and command priorities.
 OPfM unifies efforts through shared understanding and measurable objectives resulting in actionable goals and priorities throughout the organization.

-KM TE/PD includes actions to inform, assess, and provide KM performance support to leaders, professionals, and practitioners through: formal and informal training/education; help-desk type functions; communities of practice and collaboration platforms; strategic communications; professional development settings; and production/distribution of supporting materials (courseware, multimedia; publications, surveys, etc.) in accordance with Army and TRADOC policies, procedures, and standards.
+The KM Training Portal includes actions to inform, assess, and provide KM performance support to leaders, professionals, and practitioners through: formal and informal training/education; help-desk type functions; communities of practice and collaboration platforms; strategic communications; professional development settings; and production/distribution of supporting materials (courseware, multimedia; publications, surveys, etc.) in accordance with Army and TRADOC policies, procedures, and standards.